DELTA: Dynamic Layer-Aware Token Attention for Efficient Long-Context Reasoning: DELTA: Dynamic Layer-Aware Token Attention

+\paragraph{Token-level formulation.} We first describe DELTA as selecting salient tokens under a fixed token budget.
+This formulation clarifies the selection objective.
+We then describe the page-based implementation used in practice for efficient KV-cache access on GPUs.

-\textbf{Selection mechanism.} At each $\Delta$-layer $i$, we form a reduced context $\rho$ by preserving a small recency window and selecting older tokens with the highest importance.
-Let $\alpha^i_j=\mathrm{softmax}(A^i_j)\in\mathbb{R}^{b\times s}$ denote the head-wise attention weights (Eq.~\ref{eq:gqa_attention}).
-The importance of token $t$ is defined as its maximum attention value across heads:
+\paragraph{Selection mechanism.} At each $\Delta$-layer $i$, we form a reduced token set $\rho$ by preserving a recency window of $\ell$ tokens and selecting the remaining $k-\ell$ tokens by importance.
+Let $\alpha^i_j=\mathrm{softmax}(A^i_j)\in\mathbb{R}^{s}$ denote the attention weights of head $j$ (Eq.~\ref{eq:gqa_attention}).
+We define the score of token $t$ as its maximum attention weight across heads:

-We then select the top-$(k-L)$ tokens by $s_t$ among $\{1,\dots,s-L\}$ and merge them with the recency window:
+We then select the top-$(k-\ell)$ tokens by $s_t$ among $\{1,\dots,s-\ell\}$ and merge them with the recency window:

-\textbf{Page-based DELTA.} Token-level KV management fragments memory and hinders efficient GPU access.
+\paragraph{Page-based DELTA.} Token-level KV management fragments memory and hinders efficient GPU access.
 Following common practice, we store the KV cache in fixed-size pages of $P$ tokens \citep{kwon2023efficient,dao2023flashattention}.
-Let $\mathcal{P}=\{1,\dots,\lceil s/P\rceil\}$ be the page set and $p(t)\in\mathcal{P}$ map token $t$ to its page.
-We define the page score $S_u$ as the sum of its token scores:
+For the page-based implementation, let $K$ denote the total page budget and $L$ the recency-window budget in pages; the corresponding token budgets are $k=KP$ and $\ell=LP$.
+Let $\mathcal{P}=\{1,\dots,\lceil s/P\rceil\}$ be the page set and let $p(t)\in\mathcal{P}$ map token $t$ to its page.
+We score each page by summing the token scores it contains:

-To preserve recency at page granularity, we always keep the last $L/P$ pages (covering the most recent $L$ tokens), and among the remaining pages we select the top-$k-(L/P)$ by $S_u$.
-The reduced context is the union of tokens within the preserved and selected pages.
-This block structure enables coalesced memory access and reduces gather/scatter overhead during decoding.
+We then keep the last $L$ pages and select the top-$(K-L)$ remaining pages by $S_u$.
+The reduced context is the union of tokens in these pages, enabling coalesced memory access and lower gather/scatter overhead during decoding.
+All experiments in this work use the page-based implementation.